To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Here’s a quick two-minute video on what to expect from a pet wellness checkup from a vet of over ten years.
 She’ll walk you through how they check a pup from head to toe to give you a better idea of what to expect at your dog’s checkup.

-If all goes well, it’s pretty painless and you and your dog should be in and out in no time.
-However, if the vet does spot any potential problems, they will discuss the options with you including further testing.
+If all goes well, it’s pretty painless, and you and your dog should be in and out in around 30 minutes.
+However, if the vet does spot any potential problems, they will discuss the options with you, including further testing and diagnosis.

-The size of your dog also determines how quickly they “age” and thus how much attention they need.
-Larger dogs become older quicker than smaller dogs and are usually more active too, meaning they have more risk for physical injuries and exposure to the outdoors where pesticides and bacteria live.
+Your dog’s size also determines how quickly he or she ages and thus how much attention they need.
+Larger dogs age more rapidly than smaller dogs.
+Big dogs are also usually more active so they likely have more risk for physical injuries and exposure to pesticides and bacteria outdoors.

-The breed can also affect the frequency of vet visits as specialized breeds (e.g. bulldogs) are at a higher risk for health conditions (whereas a mutt is less susceptible).
+Finally, a dog’s breed can also affect the frequency of vet visits.
+Specialized breeds like bulldogs are at a higher risk for health conditions (whereas a mutt is less susceptible).

 - Dogs 1-7 years old: once a year (at a minimum)

-- Senior dogs 7-10+ years old: twice a year, if your vet agrees this is necessary
+- Senior dogs 7-10+ years old: twice a year if your vet agrees this is necessary, otherwise once a year

-At the end of the day, your dog’s health does affect their overall well-being, which in turn can be a positive thing for you too!
+Your dog’s health does affect their overall well-being, which in turn can have a positive impact on you and your family.
 So make the investment, and your dog will thank you (and you’ll thank yourself) later.

-Hopefully we’ve covered everything you ever wanted to know about annual check-ups for dogs and how a yearly vet visit can help keep your furry friend’s tail wagging.
+Hopefully, we’ve covered everything you ever wanted to know about annual checkups for dogs and how a yearly vet visit can help keep your furry friend’s tail wagging.
 There are other ways to be proactive, like brushing your dog’s teeth regularly.
 A home dog DNA test and allergy test can also help you detect potential health risks as well.Tagged With: Preventative, Vaccinations